oceanzhang88/3-Path-Tracers/README.md

 # 3 Flavors of Path Tracer

-This image is rendered from the CPP-Tracer via Photon Mapping with SPP 25.
+This image is rendered from the CPP-Tracer via Photon Mapping.

+- SPP:25

+- Total number of photon emissions from light sources: 100 000 000

+- Photon maps and numbers of stored photons:

+- Global photons: 8 123 058

+- Caustic photons: 120 653 488

 <img src="media/water_bunny_caustics.png" alt="drawing" width="1000"/>